Working with the File Explorer in Windows 10

 Alternatively, you can open File Explorer by clicking on the Start button and then clicking on File Explorer.

-If you’ve used previous versions of Windows (Windows 7 and earlier), you know that a folder name would have a plus sign next to it if that folder contains documents or subfolders.
+If you’ve used previous versions of Windows, you know that a folder name would have a plus sign next to it if that folder contains documents or subfolders.

 With Windows 10, if a folder contains subfolders, that folder name will instead have a small right-pointing triangle next to it.